 Benefits for Faculty Fellows

-- Resources: Each Faculty Fellow receives $4,000, which can be used for summer salary, teaching/research materials, funding for community partners, or other appropriate uses, as determined by applicant and approved by CU Engage Selection Committee, Chair or Dean.
+- Resources: Each Faculty Fellow receives $4,000, which can be used for summer salary, teaching/research materials, funding for community partners, or other appropriate uses, as determined by the applicant and approved by CU Engage Selection Committee, Chair, or Dean.
+Please note that this $4000 does not include fringe benefits (29%).
+We encourage faculty to ask their chair or director to cover fringe benefits.
+If not, there is a reduction in the total amount of the award to cover fringe.

-- Professional development: Fellows participate in a Maymester Community-Based Learning Institute that provides a dedicated process and structure to develop syllabi, assignments, and other tools needed to successfully implement a community-based learning course.
+- Professional development: Fellows participate in a Community-Based Learning Institute in fall 2021 that provides a dedicated process and structure to develop syllabi, assignments, and other tools needed to successfully implement a community-based learning course.

 Eligibility and Selection Process